-I am a professional proofreader specializing in legal transcripts.
+I am a professional scopist and proofreader specializing in legal transcripts.

 I know the utmost necessity of preserving the integrity and authenticity of verbatim speech while still maintaining readability.
-With an eye for detail, I fastidiously read every word and search for errors in spelling, punctuation, format, spacing, capitalization, timelines, dates, addresses, address formats, homonyms, and by-lines.
+With an eye for detail, I fastidiously read every word and search for errors in spelling, punctuation, format, spacing, capitalization, time lines, dates, addresses, address formats, homonyms, and by-lines.
 I make sure attorneys’ and witnesses’ names are spelled correctly throughout the transcript.
-I check if exhibits are listed correctly by page, exhibit name, and line number.
-I research all company names and trademarks, pharmaceuticals, and attorney and firm names.
+I check if exhibits are listed correctly by page, exhibit name, description, and line number.
+I research all company names and trademarks, pharmaceuticals, medical and technical terms, and attorney and firm names.

 I am good at what I do because I love what I do.

-I follow NCRA guidelines, and the teachings of Morson’s English Guide for Court Reporters, by Lillian I. Morson, Court Reporting: Bad Grammar/Good Punctuation, by Margie Wakeman Wells, The Gregg Reference Manual, by William Sabin; The Associated Press Style Book and Briefing on Media Law; The Chicago Manual of Style.
+I follow NCRA guidelines and the teachings of Morson’s English Guide for Court Reporters, by Lillian I. Morson; Court Reporting: Bad Grammar/Good Punctuation, by Margie Wakeman Wells; The Gregg Reference Manual, by William Sabin; The Associated Press Style Book and Briefing on Media Law; The Chicago Manual of Style.